mixersoft/accounts-facebook-client-side/README.md

 ```

-### ionic client:
+### Ionic client:
-`bower install accounts-base-client-side`

-`bower install accounts-facebook-client-side` (not sure this works)

-Install ionic client manally:
-- copy `/dist/*.js` to your project

 Edit `/dist/meteor-runtime-config.js` to point to your meteor server.
 - Check port setting for localhost, e.g. `meteor run --port 3333 --settings ./settings.json &`
-- use mupx to deploy hosted Meteor server (see https://github.com/arunoda/meteor-up/tree/mupx) and see mup.json:"env"
+- use mupx to deploy a hosted Meteor server (see [Meteor Up X][mupx], and mup.json:"env" for port number)

 Copy `_oauth/facebook` folder to your ionic `www` folder.
 - this page is loaded by the facebook oauth redirect_uri, e.g. http://localhost:3000/_oauth/facebook

-- the pages is actually a proxy for the same page on your meteor server (from the accounts-facebook package) to completes the FB login
+> This page is actually a "proxy" for the same page on your Meteor server (included with the `accounts-facebook` package)
+> The Meteor server does the work to exchange the oauth secret for a valid FB accessToken, and passes the token
+> back to the page loaded by the redirect_uri.

-Add JS files to your ionic project `index.html`:
+Add JS files to your Ionic project `index.html`:

 ```
 <script src="bower_components/accounts-base-client-side/dist/accounts-base-client-side.bundle.js"></script>